-By Landon Derentz, Christine Suh, Ameya Hadap, Paul Kielstra (Editors)
+By Landon Derentz, Christine Suh, Paul Kielstra (Editors)

-Landon Derentz is senior director and Richard L. Morningstar chair for global energy security at the Atlantic Council Global Energy Center.
-Under his leadership, the Global Energy Center devises pragmatic solutions to the geopolitical, sustainability, and economic challenges of the changing global energy landscape.
+Landon Derentz is senior director and Morningstar Chair for Global Energy Security at the Atlantic Council Global Energy Center.
+Under his leadership, the Global Energy Center devises solutions to the geopolitical, sustainability, and economic challenges of the changing global energy landscape.

-Landon graduated with a Juris Doctor from Pepperdine University School of Law, a Master of Public Policy from the Trachtenberg School of Public Policy and Public Administration at The George Washington University, and a Bachelor of Arts in Communication from the University of Southern California.
+Derentz graduated with a juris doctor from Pepperdine University School of Law, a master of public policy from the Trachtenberg School of Public Policy and Public Administration at The George Washington University, and a bachelor of arts in communication from the University of Southern California.